mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/fallback-offers/fallback-list.md

 A fallback offer is sent to customers if they are not eligible for other offers.
 The steps to create a fallback offer consist in creating one or several representations, like when creating an offer.

-You can view a list of all fallback offers within a container by performing a single GET request to the [!DNL Offer Library] API.
+You can view a list of all fallback offers by performing a single GET request to the [!DNL Offer Library] API.

 **API format**